-However, the real changes you can make come down to your skincare routine, and in particular, the inclusion of hyaluronic acid.
-Hyaluronic acid is a favourite amongst dermatologists and skin experts everywhere, thanks to its ability to hold a thousand times its own weight in water.
+However, the real changes you can make come down to your skincare routine, and in particular, the inclusion of Hyaluronic Acid Serum.
+Hyaluronic Acid is a favourite amongst dermatologists and skin experts everywhere, thanks to its ability to hold a thousand times its own weight in water.
 This means it can retain water molecules within the skin, maintaining hydration when you need it most.
-It’s a naturally occurring molecule within the skin already, but can deplete as we age, meaning serums such as the bestselling INKEY Hyaluronic Acid can work to keep skin topped up when applied topically.
+It’s a naturally occurring molecule within the skin already, but can deplete as we age, meaning serums such as the bestselling INKEY Hyaluronic Acid Serum can work to keep skin topped up when applied topically.

-Every skincare routine can benefit from hyaluronic acid, and not just in serum form.
+Every skincare routine can benefit from Hyaluronic Acid Serum, and not just in serum form.
 The INKEY Hyaluronic Acid Cleanser boasts a unique formula of 1% Hyaluronic Acid complex and 1% Inulin compound, which works to deeply hydrate skin for up to 48 hours, and maintain your complexion’s healthy skin barrier.
 In addition, it also removes makeup with ease, meaning you can use it as both your morning and nighttime cleanser.

 Other products to include in your dehydration-fighting line-up are the new INKEY Omega Water Cream, which contains hydration heroes glycerin, betain, and an Omega Fatty Acid Complex.
 It’s ultra lightweight with a water-based gel texture, meaning it’s great for oily skin that’s experiencing dehydration.